 That was a heck of a way to end your rookie season, but Smith was able to shake it off to have a very long and productive NHL career.

-It did not take very long for the league to have its 10th team comeback to win after falling into a 3-1 hole.
-Later that night, Kirk McLean got his first career playoff shutout in the Vancouver Canucks’ 5-0 win over the Winnipeg Jets, in Game 7 of the Smythe Division Semifinals.
-It was their third straight victory to know the Jets out of the postseason.
+It did not take very long for the league to have its 10th team come back to win after falling into a 3-1 hole.
+Later that night, Kirk McLean got his first career playoff shutout in the Vancouver Canucks’ 5-0 win over the Winnipeg Jets in Game 7 of the Smythe Division Semifinals.
+It was their third straight victory to knock the Jets out of the postseason.